-Galileo is developing a new installment loans product to offer your customers loans for purchases as part of the Buy Now, Pay Later service.
+Galileo’s installment loans products enable clients to offer consumer and business customers loans for purchases.
 When you set up an installment loans product, you work with Galileo to configure loan subproducts that have varying terms, interest rates, fees, payments, and other settings, according to your business requirements.

 This guide describes the requirements for standing up a lending program, as well as the configuration options for loan subproducts.